stimms/Blog/blog/source/_posts/html-5-data-visualizations-part-6-visual-jazz.md

 ---
 layout: post
-title: HTML 5 Data Visualizations â€“ Part 6 â€“ Visual Jazz
+title: HTML 5 Data Visualizations "“ Part 6 "“ Visual Jazz
 authorId: simon_timms
 date: 2013-01-29
 ---

 <span style="background-color:lightyellow;border-color:#E6DB55;border:solid 1px;display:block;">**Note**: I will be presenting a talk on data visualization in HTML5 on February the 14th at the Calgary .net user group.
 Keep an eye on[http://www.dotnetcalgary.com/](http://www.dotnetcalgary.com/) for details.
 This blog is one in a series which will make up the talk I will be giving.</span> I'm planning for this to be the finalinstillmentof this series.
 However, I've enjoyed playing with d3.js so much that I will very likely make visualization using it an ongoing theme on this blog.
 I've never considered myself much of an artist, as my poor school teachers can attest, but I do like this visualization design.
 In the last part of the series we figured out how to make a simple bar chart using d3.js.
-But this isn't going to impress your boss because your boss read an article last week about HTML5 and how it is better than excel(I swear to you there are articles like this in â€œBoss Magazineâ€ and â€œPointy Hair Weeklyâ€).
+But this isn't going to impress your boss because your boss read an article last week about HTML5 and how it is better than excel(I swear to you there are articles like this in "Boss Magazine" and "Pointy Hair Weekly").
 The graph we made could have been created in excel so lets jazz it up a bit.

 # Animation